The Voice Within (film)

-The Voice Within is a 1946 British crime drama film directed by Maurice J. Wilson and starring Barbara White, Kieron Moore and Brefni O'Rorke.
+The Voice Within is a 1946 British second feature ('B') crime drama film directed by Maurice J. Wilson and starring Barbara White, Kieron Moore and Brefni O'Rorke.
+It was written by B. Charles-Deane, Stafford Dickens, Michael Goldsmith and Herbert Victor.

 It was the film debut of Moore who went on to appear in several major roles over the following years.
 It was shot at the Riverside Studios in Hammersmith.